Silent Night, Deadly Night: Plot

 Next, Billy murders Mr. Sims and his manager Mrs. Randall.
-Sister Margaret discovers the carnage and returns to the orphanage to seek help.
+Sister Margaret discovers the carnage and goes to the police station to seek help.
 Billy breaks into a nearby house where a young couple named Denise and Tommy are having sex and a little girl named Cindy is sleeping; he impales Denise on a set of deer antlers and throws Tommy through a window.
 When this awakens Cindy, Billy asks if she has been nice or naughty; she says nice, and he gives her the box cutter he had used earlier.
 After this, he witnesses bullies picking on two teenage boys and stealing their sleds, and decapitates one of the bullies with his axe.

-The next morning, the orphanage is secured with Officer Barnes and Captain Richards and aided by Sister Margaret, who knows that Billy has committed the murders.
-The deaf pastor, Father O'Brien, who was dressed in a Santa outfit, is shot by Barnes, who mistook him for Billy.
+The next morning, Captain Richards and Sister Margaret deduce Billy will go to the orphanage, where Ricky is still living.
+Officer Barnes responds to orders to secure the orphanage and kills a pastor, Father O'Brien, who was dressed in a Santa outfit, mistaking him for Billy.
 As Barnes continues patrolling the area, he is struck in the chest by Billy's axe.
 Billy confronts Mother Superior, now in a wheelchair.
-She taunts Billy due to her disbelief in Santa Claus and just as he prepares to kill her, Richards shoots him in the back.
-Billy drops to the floor, then utters to the children "You're safe now, Santa Claus is gone", before dying from his injuries.
-A 14-year-old Ricky, coldly staring at Mother Superior, utters "Naughty."
+Just as he prepares to kill her, Richards shoots him in the back.
+Billy drops to the floor and tells the children "You're safe now, Santa Claus is gone", before dying from his injuries.
+A 14-year-old Ricky, scowling at Mother Superior, utters "Naughty."